averyhiebert/groundstation/documentation/quickstart.md

 ## Step 2 - Installation
 Install the dependencies as described in installation.txt.
 Note: it is assumed that you are using Python 2.7.
-Sorry.

 ## Step 3 - Configuration
 Edit the configuration file `server/config.json`.
 The